jacobrees/Ruby-Tic-Tac-Toe/README.md

 For more information: [Wikipedia Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe)

 # Getting Started
-It is recomended that you use this project with ***Ruby version 2.7.0*** and have this version already installed on your machine before you begin.
+It is recomended that you use this project with ***Ruby version 2.7.0*** (support has now been added for older versions of Ruby) you should already have Ruby installed on your machine before you begin.

 To get a local copy of the repository please run the following commands on your terminal: